aiman-al-masoud/deixiscript/docs/thesis/3-naturalistic-programming.typ

 ===== Prompt Leaking

-Prompt Leaking is when a special kind of malicious prompt succeeds at letting the model discolse its original "orders" (we might metaphorically call them "source code"); this can be risky if the model (eg: a chatbot) was aware of some sensitive data from the company behind it, that wasn't supposed to be made public to users on the Internet.
+Prompt Leaking is when a special kind of malicious prompt succeeds at letting the model disclose its original "orders" (we might metaphorically call them "source code"); this can be risky if the model (eg: a chatbot) was aware of some sensitive data from the company behind it, that wasn't supposed to be made public to users on the Internet.

 ===== Jailbreaking